crgvf-commits/MC/README.md

 Any N2 or N3 information in the classification artifact represents proposed downstream treatment or routing possibilities.
 It must not be interpreted as an observed delivery, an operational recipient, or an empirically validated N2 or N3 destination.

+### `monte_carlo.py`

+Python script used to reproduce the Monte Carlo robustness analysis reported in the paper.

+The script contains:

+- the reference scenario indicators for the centralized and federated architectures;
+- the Dirichlet concentration parameters for the five weighting regimes;
+- the simulation procedure;
+- 100,000 replications per weighting regime;
+- generation of the detailed Monte Carlo results file.

+The architecture indicator values are predefined scenario parameters and must not be interpreted as direct empirical measurements of operational CTI network performance.

 ### `monte_carlo_results.csv`

-Detailed results of the Monte Carlo robustness analysis.
+Detailed numerical results of the Monte Carlo robustness analysis.

 The experiment evaluates whether the modeled utility ordering between the federated and centralized architectures remains stable under uncertainty in the criterion weights.